JQ100/nourishcampus/README.md

 ```

 # Todo
+- Redirect to /restaurant after deleting a restaurant.
 - Update restaurant info
-- Delete a menu item for a restaurant
+- Use tables in /food_delivery/customer to improve the presentation.
-- Recover the soft deleted restaurant
+- Recover the soft deleted restaurant.
+Add a recovery page/url.
-- Recover the soft deleted menu item
+- Recover the soft deleted menu item.
+Add a recovery page/url.

 # Tutorials and References
 - [How to Use Flask-SQLAlchemy With Flask Blueprints](https://www.youtube.com/watch?v=WhwU1-DLeVw).
 A video about Flask code structure and database models.